CV page

 Presentation

-I am a landscape ecologist using models to further our understanding of ecosystem dynamics.
-I have worked on the causes change in European and Canadian forests, including climate change, insect outbreaks and human disturbances.
+I have worked on the causes of change in European and Canadian forests, including climate change, insect outbreaks and human disturbances.
 Tools that I apply to understand forests include Species Distribution Models, demographic models, forest landscape models, and metapopulation/ metacommunity models.
 A related interest is how species interactions can affect dynamics, and I have studied how food webs could explain Pleistocene mammal extinctions, and developed new mechanisms for how hyperparasitoids could alter parasitoid densities and thus contribute to large-scale insect outbreaks.

-Currently at SLU, I am working on wood-living fungi, and developing a metacommunity model where species influence the colonization and extinction of other species in the community (through competition, facilitation).
+In my previous postdoc at SLU Artdatabanken, I studied wood-decay fungi, and developed a metacommunity model where species influence the colonization and extinction of other species in the community (through competition, facilitation).

 Selected publications